HannimalCrackers/DHUM_73000/assignment1-parks.md

 My current theories on what may be causing the issues I’m encountering are that they may be the result of using floating containers for the dashboard segments,and/or perhaps GitHub blog pages are not able to display elements this wide.

-For this assignment, I ended up creating single-chart dashboards because I wanted to control legend placement, which I believe can only be done on dashboards, but I haven’t yet solved how to get a multi-chart dashboard to display well on the GitHub page.
-However, I would like to continue trying to solve this issue, so that I can show a multi-chart overview dashboard.
+For this assignment, I ended up creating single-chart dashboards because I wanted to control legend placement, which I believe can only be done on dashboards, but I haven’t yet solved how to get a multi-chart dashboard to display well on the GitHub page.* However, I would like to continue trying to solve this issue, so that I can show a multi-chart overview dashboard.
 I would like to improve my Tableau formatting abilities overall to be better able to achieve clearer, cleaner, and more compelling visualizations.

+  &nbsp;
+  &nbsp;
+ *post-assignment update: I had a multi-chart dashboard success!
+[Link: Dashboard success](./dashboardsuccess.md)

   &nbsp; &nbsp; &nbsp; &nbsp;